jdoleary/Spellmasons/docs/SpellIdeas.md

-- Immortal: prevents a unit from dying, Interesting for contageous units
+- Immortal: prevents a unit from dying, Interesting for contagious units